ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

 The TSP issues an SMC with `TSP_HANDLED_S_EL1_INTR` as the function identifier to signal completion of interrupt handling.

-The TSP issues an SMC with `TSP_PREEMPTED` as the function identifier to signal generation of a non-secure interrupt in Secure-EL1.

-The TSPD service takes the following actions in `tspd_smc_handler()` function upon receiving an SMC with `TSP_HANDLED_S_EL1_INTR` and `TSP_PREEMPTED` as the function identifiers:
+The TSPD service takes the following actions in `tspd_smc_handler()` function upon receiving an SMC with `TSP_HANDLED_S_EL1_INTR` as the function identifier:

 1. It ensures that the call originated from the secure state otherwise execution returns to the non-secure state with `SMC_UNK` in `x0`.

-2. If the function identifier is `TSP_HANDLED_S_EL1_INTR`, it restores the saved `ELR_EL3` and `SPSR_EL3` system registers back to the secure CPU context (see step 4 above) in case the TSP had been preempted by a non secure interrupt earlier.
-It does not save the secure context since the TSP is expected to preserve it (see Section 2.2.2.1)
+2. It restores the saved `ELR_EL3` and `SPSR_EL3` system registers back to the secure CPU context (see step 3 above) in case the TSP had been preempted by a non secure interrupt earlier.

-3. If the function identifier is `TSP_PREEMPTED`, it saves the system register context for the secure state by calling `cm_el1_sysregs_context_save(SECURE)`.

-4. It restores the system register context for the non-secure state by calling `cm_el1_sysregs_context_restore(NON_SECURE)`.
-It sets `x0` to `SMC_PREEMPTED` if the incoming function identifier is `TSP_PREEMPTED`.
-The Normal World is expected to resume the TSP after the non-secure interrupt handling by issuing an SMC with `TSP_FID_RESUME` as the function identifier.
+3. It restores the system register context for the non-secure state by calling `cm_el1_sysregs_context_restore(NON_SECURE)`.

-5. It ensures that the non-secure CPU context is used to program the next exception return from EL3 by calling `cm_set_next_eret_context(NON_SECURE)`.
+4. It ensures that the non-secure CPU context is used to program the next exception return from EL3 by calling `cm_set_next_eret_context(NON_SECURE)`.

-6.  `tspd_smc_handler()` returns a reference to the non-secure `cpu_context`
+5.  `tspd_smc_handler()` returns a reference to the non-secure `cpu_context`
     as the return value.

+##### 2.3.2.4 Test secure payload dispatcher non-secure interrupt handling
+The TSP in Secure-EL1 can be preempted by a non-secure interrupt during `standard` SMC processing or by a higher priority EL3 interrupt during Secure-EL1 interrupt processing.
+Currently only non-secure interrupts can cause preemption of TSP since there are no EL3 interrupts in the system.

+It should be noted that while TSP is preempted, the TSPD only allows entry into the TSP either for Secure-EL1 interrupt handling or for resuming the preempted `standard` SMC in response to the `TSP_FID_RESUME` SMC from the normal world.
+(See Section 3).

+The non-secure interrupt triggered in Secure-EL1 during `standard` SMC processing can be routed to either EL3 or Secure-EL1 and is controlled by build option `TSP_NS_INTR_ASYNC_PREEMPT` (see Section 2.2.2.1).
+If the build option is set, the TSPD will set the routing model for the non-secure interrupt to be routed to EL3 from secure state i.e. __TEL3=1, CSS=0__ and registers `tspd_ns_interrupt_handler()` as the non-secure interrupt handler.
+The `tspd_ns_interrupt_handler()` on being invoked ensures that the interrupt originated from the secure state and disables routing of non-secure interrupts from secure state to EL3.
+This is to prevent further preemption (by a non-secure interrupt) when TSP is reentered for handling Secure-EL1 interrupts that triggered while execution was in the normal world.
+The `tspd_ns_interrupt_handler()` then invokes `tspd_handle_sp_preemption()` for further handling.

+If the `TSP_NS_INTR_ASYNC_PREEMPT` build option is zero (default), the default routing model for non-secure interrupt in secure state is in effect i.e. __TEL3=0, CSS=0__.
+During `standard` SMC processing, the IRQ exceptions are unmasked i.e. `PSTATE.I=0`, and a non-secure interrupt will trigger at Secure-EL1 IRQ exception vector.
+The TSP saves the general purpose register context and issues an SMC with `TSP_PREEMPTED` as the function identifier to signal preemption of TSP.
+The TSPD SMC handler, `tspd_smc_handler()`, ensures that the SMC call originated from the secure state otherwise execution returns to the non-secure state with `SMC_UNK` in `x0`.
+It then invokes `tspd_handle_sp_preemption()` for further handling.

+The `tspd_handle_sp_preemption()` takes the following actions upon being
+invoked:

+1. It saves the system register context for the secure state by calling `cm_el1_sysregs_context_save(SECURE)`.

+2. It restores the system register context for the non-secure state by calling `cm_el1_sysregs_context_restore(NON_SECURE)`.

+3. It ensures that the non-secure CPU context is used to program the next exception return from EL3 by calling `cm_set_next_eret_context(NON_SECURE)`.

+4.  `SMC_PREEMPTED` is set in x0 and return to non secure state after restoring non secure context.

-As mentioned in 4. above, if a non-secure interrupt preempts the TSP execution then the non-secure software issues an SMC with `TSP_FID_RESUME` as the function identifier to resume TSP execution.
+The Normal World is expected to resume the TSP after the `standard` SMC preemption by issuing an SMC with `TSP_FID_RESUME` as the function identifier (see section 3).
 The TSPD service takes the following actions in `tspd_smc_handler()` function upon receiving this SMC:

 1. It ensures that the call originated from the non secure state.
 An assertion is raised otherwise.